 In 2009, Lawrenceville began its dramatic transformation into one of the most sought-out retail destinations in Pittsburgh.
-For longtime resident Rebecca Morris, the year represents a business venture that, upon completion, would become a neighborhood staple overnight.
+For longtime resident Rebecca Morris, the year represents a business venture that would become a neighborhood staple overnight.

 Widely known today for its colossal wall of hand-drawn, letterpressed, fair trade, and locally made greeting cards, Morris’ Wildcard appears enigmatic at face value.
 But beyond its distinguishable pink-and-green Butler Street storefront, the shop mirrors Lawrenceville’s inviting, love-thy-neighbor attitude at large.